-(vi) Application of Interest Rate Benchmark Reform Amendments to IFRS 9, IAS 39, and IFRS 7 In September 2019, the International Accounting Standards Board (IASB) published Interest Rate Benchmark Reform Amendments to IFRS 9, IAS 39 and IFRS 7.
+(vi) Application of Interest Rate Benchmark Reform Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4, and IFRS 16.

+(a)Interest Rate Benchmark Reform Phase 1

+In September 2019, the International Accounting Standards Board (IASB) published Interest Rate Benchmark Reform Amendments to IFRS 9, IAS 39 and IFRS 7.
 The amendments help companies to provide useful financial information during the period of uncertainty arising from the incremental phase-out of interbank offered rates (IBORs) and other financial benchmarks.
 To this end, the amendments involves the addition of assumptions such as the following:

-- When determining whether a scheduled transaction is highly probable, a company shall assume that the interest rate benchmark on which the hedged cash flows are based is not altered as a result of interest rate benchmark reform. - The interest rate benchmark related to the hedged item or the hedged risk, or the interest rate benchmark related to the hedging instrument are not altered as a result of interest rate benchmark reform.
+- -When determining whether a scheduled transaction is highly probable, a company shall assume that the interest rate benchmark on which the hedged cash flows are based is not altered as a result of interest rate benchmark reform. - -The interest rate benchmark related to the hedged item or the hedged risk, or the interest rate benchmark related to the hedging instrument are not altered as a result of interest rate benchmark reform.